What are Monocytes?

 Practical steps for immune repair

-You can support healthy monocyte function by focusing on habits that assist the "clean-up" process and reduce unnecessary internal debris.
+You can support healthy monocyte function by focusing on habits that assist the recovery process and reduce unnecessary internal debris.

-Support gut health: A balanced microbiome reduces the "leakage" of toxins into the blood, lowering the daily clean-up burden on your monocytes.
+Support gut health: A balanced microbiome reduces the amount of bacterial byproduct entering the bloodstream, which lowers the demand on monocytes.

 Anti-inflammatory nutrition: Focus on Omega-3 fatty acids and antioxidants to help calm the inflammatory signals that keep monocytes on high alert.